robw2000/plex-tvstation/README.md

 - Ensure your Plex API token is correct and has the necessary permissions
 - Check that your Plex server is accessible at the configured IP and port
 - Verify that the user ID has access to the required libraries
 - If the script is marking content as unwatched too frequently or not often enough, change the rewatch delay in `local_config.json`
+- Check the log files in the `logs` directory for detailed information about script execution
+- If seasonal content isn't appearing when expected, verify the month names in `restricted_play_months` are lowercase